The Sky's the Limit (1943 film): Production

-Development

 The story line was taken from a Saturday Evening Post story about an attractive young woman from Texas who was an assistant/employee/(lover?) of an older man prominent in New York City literary circles.
 In the story, the young woman leaves her glamorous job to marry a young man who is going off to World War II.
 This character is altered a good bit to fit Fred Astaire in the movie.

 Music

 All dances were choreographed by and credited to Astaire alone, an unusual departure for him, as he generally worked with collaborators.
 What is not unusual is the selection of dance routines, which is the standard Astaire formula of a comic partnered routine, a romantic partnered routine and a "sock" solo, each of which is integrated into the plot.